green-rab/GEMApp/README.md

 # GEMApp #

-The **Generic Embedded Main Application** is kind of a basic software for embedded boards like the Raspberry Pi, BeagleBone, etc. The goal is to decouple the part of initializing the hardware-ressources and cyclic call of the application code to let you focus on the real functionality.
+The **Generic Embedded Main Application** is kind of a basic software for embedded boards like the Raspberry Pi, BeagleBone, etc written in C++.
+The goal is to decouple the part of initializing the hardware-ressources and cyclic call of the application code to let you focus on the real functionality.

-Therefore you only have to prepare the config.h, add your source files (C++) to the userSerices-directory and register them in the gemapp.cpp.
-Please follow detailed the description in the HowTo-section.
+Therefore you only have to prepare the config.h, add your source files (C++) to the 'userSerices'-directory and register them in the 'gemapp.cpp'.
+Please follow the detailed description in the HowTo-section.

-*Actual version:* **0.1**

 ## Supported hardware ##